There is nothing staged about this cattle drive, run by the Kerns family, who have been grazing cattle in Big Horn

 There can be as many as three different mountain camps on this trip, often centred around the Kerns family’s historical log cabins.
 The history and stories entwined in these places will transport you to a bygone era.
 As with all of the cattle drives, you will be sleeping in tents every night, but the smaller group size allows for a faster pace during the week.
 Each day you’ll head in different directions in order to cover all the areas that might hold stray cattle.
 On the last day you’ll head back to Sheridan in the early evening, where the trip officially ends.

-Please remember working with cattle and the climate is fluid so suggested itineraries don’t always go according to plan.
+*Please remember, working with cattle and Mother Nature requires fluidity, so suggested itineraries don’t always go according to plan.

 Please note, all guests MUST arrive and stay in Sheridan (at their own expense) the night before the ride begins, so that you’re ready to be picked up around 8am on day 1 and be transferred to the cow camp.

 ‘This was the trip of a lifetime.
 The scenery was stunning, the horses were spectacular, the cattle work was challenging and exciting, but what made it really special was the people.
 They were the most gracious and patient hosts full of stories and jokes.
 Everyone was made to feel welcome and valued.
 This was a special place on the planet and one of the best experiences in my life.
 I’d do it again in a heartbeat.’

 ‘I don’t even know where to begin, what an absolutely amazing adventure!
 Words or photos don’t even do it justice – just breathtaking.
 I’m 100% booking in again for next year.
 The food is absolutely amazing, and your hosts Dana and Alice and their family are just beautiful.
 I honestly had the time of my life.

 This has been our first Globetrotting adventure and I can guarantee it won’t be our last.’